Burrow (film): Production

 In September 2020, Pixar announced a 2D animated short film titled Burrow would have premiered in theaters before the feature film Soul and would have been the first Pixar short to do so since Bao.
 The short is directed by Madeline Sharafian and produced by Mike Capbarat.
 On October 9, 2020, it was announced the short would instead premiere on Disney+.

 Music

 While no composer has been officially credited, the music in the short was based on that of Wolfgang Amadeus Mozart (including the third movement of his Oboe Concerto & The Magic Flute Overture), who was listed as a Special Thanks.

 Release

-Streaming
+Theatrical and streaming

 Burrow was released on Disney+ on December 25, 2020.
 The short was originally scheduled to be released theatrically in front of Soul on November 20, 2020.
 However, the theatrical release of Soul and Burrow was cancelled in North America and they instead both premiered on Disney+.
-In other countries where Disney+ wasn't available, the short was released theatrically alongside Soul as planned.
+In other countries where Disney+ was not available, the short was released theatrically alongside Soul as planned.
+Burrow eventually debuted in theaters in front of Soul on January 12, 2024 in the United States.